 Women Accuse Morgan Freeman Of Harassment, Inappropriate Behavior, CNN Reports

-Actor Morgan Freeman is being accused of sexually harassing and behaving inappropriately toward a number of women he has worked with, from production assistants on movies in which he's starred, to employees of his production company, to journalists covering the release of his films.
+Actor Morgan Freeman is being accused of sexually harassing and behaving inappropriately toward a number of women he has worked with, from production assistants on movies in which he has starred to employees of his production company to journalists covering the release of his films.

 Eight people told CNN that they directly experienced harassment or inappropriate behavior by Freeman, and eight others said they had witnessed such conduct by the Oscar-winning actor.
 NPR has not independently confirmed the allegations.

-One of those journalists who says Freeman made sexual comments and stared at her intently was CNN entertainment reporter Chloe Melas, one the authors of the report on Freeman's conduct that CNN published Thursday.
-She said it was her experience with Freeman that drove her to find out if he had harassed other women.
+One of those journalists who says Freeman made sexual comments and stared at her intently was CNN entertainment reporter Chloe Melas, one of the authors of the report on Freeman's conduct that CNN published Thursday.
+She said it was her experience with Freeman that drove her to find out whether he had harassed other women.

-"Right when I walked into the room, he began making sexually suggestive comments to me," she said in an interview with Headline News.
+"Right when I walked into the room, he began making sexually suggestive comments to me," she said in an interview with HLN.
 "As an entertainment reporter for over a decade, it was unlike anything I truly have ever experienced.
 One of those comments was caught on tape.
 In this comment that's on tape, he says to me, 'Boy, do I wish I was there,' while looking me up and down."

 Melas says Freeman's co-stars, Alan Arkin and Michael Caine, were seated on either side of Freeman and looked at him when he made the comment.
 She says he made other comments to her that weren't on tape, including, "You are ripe."